 -- See "Program Perks" below for a more comprehensive list!

-The program is designed for men or women who have some road or trail running experience.
+The program is designed for women who have some road or trail running experience.
 All participants must:

 -- Have a sense of adventure and like to sweat!